Technici4n/FastTransferLib/README.md

     if (blockEntity instanceof YourBlockEntity) {
         // return your ItemView, ideally a field in the block entity, or null if there is none.
     }
+    return null;
 }, BLOCK_ENTITY_TYPE_1, BLOCK_ENTITY_TYPE_2);
 ```

-TODO: item-provided APIS

-TODO: fluid API
+### Fluid API
+The fluid transfer API is basically the same as the item api, with the following differences:
+* Fluids are identified by a `Fluid` parameter instead of an `ItemKey` parameter. `FluidKey`s may be considered in the future, but they don't seem
+  very useful for now.
+* The amounts are specified in `long`s instead of `int`s.
+* `FluidView#getFluidUnit()` specifies the unit to use for all interactions with a given `FluidView`.

+### Unsided APIs
+TODO

+### Item-provided APIs
+TODO

 ## Why use fabric-provider-api-v1
-`fabric-provider-api-v1` is much more flexible than `InventoryProvider` or block entity `instanceof` checks as it also allows registering compatibility layers.
+`fabric-provider-api-v1` is much more flexible than `InventoryProvider` or block entity `instanceof` checks as it allows registering compatibility layers.
 It also comes with a caching system to massively improve performance for blocks that need to do queries every tick.

 ## Item API prior art